MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v4.md

 **`args`** - **Arguments**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 (Optional) Enter additional command line arguments with which to build.
 This is useful for specifying `-target` or `-project` arguments instead of specifying a workspace/project and scheme.
-See the [xcodebuild man page](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/xcodebuild.1.html).
+See the [Apple: Building from the command line with Xcode FAQ](https://developer.apple.com/library/archive/technotes/tn2339/_index.html).
 <!-- :::editable-content-end::: -->
 <br>